sunnatTuychiyev/Mazzaly_backend/README.md

 and then generates the PDF using WeasyPrint.
 The page uses Bootstrap cards so the charts and tables have a clean, responsive layout.

+### Visitors Statistics

+Unique visits to the /api/recipe-cards/ endpoint are logged via `VisitorStatistics`.
+A middleware stores the visitor's session ID and IP address once per session.
+The admin statistics dashboard visualises these records with charts for the last 24 hours, 7 days and 30 days.